Hackensack, New Jersey: Ambulance

 The Hackensack Volunteer Ambulance Corps provides emergency medical services to Hackensack and other nearby towns through mutual aid agreements.
-The Corps operates nightly from 6pm to 6am, and 24 hours on Saturdays and Sundays.
+The Corps operates nightly from 6 pm to 6 am, and 24 hours on Saturdays and Sundays.
 Daytime EMS is provided seven days a week by the Hackensack University Medical Center's ambulance service, overlapping volunteer coverage on weekends.
 Both the Hackensack University Medical Center and Hackensack Volunteer Ambulance Corps are dispatched by MICCOM, the Northern New Jersey Mobile Intensive Care Communications Network.
 MICCOM provides dispatch and emergency medical call taking with pre-arrival instructions and updates.

 Points of interest

 The city historian is Albert Dib.
 Walking tours are conducted of historic markers in downtown Hackensack, in and around The Green and lower Main Street, and a virtual historic walking tour is available as far north as the Pascack Valley Line crossing at Main Street.

 The First Dutch Reformed Church ("Church on The Green") was built in 1696.
 In 1696 Major Berry donated land for the First Dutch Reformed Church, erected in that same year, which still stands in Hackensack today as the oldest church in Bergen County and the second oldest church in New Jersey.
 The following is list of notable people buried in the Church's adjoining cemetery: